cocode/TrekBASIC/README.md

 ## Currently Supported

-TrekBASIC currently runs only programs/superstartrek.bas
+TrekBASIC currently runs only the version of StarTrek found in programs/superstartrek.bas

 * supertrek: http://www.vintage-basic.net/bcg/superstartrek.bas

 It's not that we don't want to add support for other versions of Star Trek, it's that other versions of Star Trek require other, incompatible basic interpreters/compilers.
-It's not a matter of needing more features, it's a matter of need different versions of existing features. (e.g. array indexes start at zero instead of one)
+It's not a matter of needing more features, it's a matter of needing different versions of existing features. (e.g. array indexes start at zero instead of one)